 In Germany, a job seeking person is unemployed if she or he is able to work, does not work 15 hours a week or longer and is registered as an "unemployed" person at the local labour agency's office or job centre.
 The unemployed person must look for an occupation that lasts at least 15 hours a week.
 Further on, only a person who has not yet reached the retirement age and is not on sick leave can be "unemployed".
 The unemployed must be willing to work and accept any work, he or she has not the right to accept only a work that is similar to the previous one.
 An unemployed person who is 58 years old or more and receives welfare benefits for at least 12 months and has not got a job offer by the labour agency will not be counted as "unemployed".

 Picture above: The headquarters of the German Federal Employment Agency in Nuremberg.
-(CC BY-SA, Achates).
+(CC BY-SA 3.0, size reduced, author: Achates).

 |Two social security

 benefits for unemployed persons

 In Germany, there are principally two different social security systems for unemployed workers.
 The first one is an obligatory insurance system that includes all working persons who earn a wage of more than 450 euro a month.
 Contributions to the insurance against unemployment are paid by employers and employees half.
-In 2016, the monthly sum for this insurance is 3.0% of the monthly gross income.
-For example: someone gets a gross wage of 1,000 euro a month.
-The employee has to pay 15 € a month and the employer too.
+In 2021, the monthly sum for this insurance is 2.4% of the monthly gross income.
+For example: someone gets a gross wage of 2,000 euro a month.
+The employee has to pay 24 euro a month and the employer too.
 The sum paid by the employer is additional to the gross income, the employer transfers the entire contribution to the social security authorities.
 For receiving unemployment money, an unemployed person must have paid contributions for at least twelve months in the last two years.
 The period for which unemployment money will be paid depends on the time an unemployed person has paid contributions.
 If someone has paid contributions for not longer than twelve months, the benefit will expire after six months, if someone has paid contributions for 24 months, the beneficiary will get this support for a maximum of twelve months.
 Longer periods are applicable for older unemployed men and women.
 The unemployment money will replace 60% of the net income of the last twelve months before unemployment (it will be 67% if the unemployed person or his or her partner cares for a child).

 office of the European Union, seasonally adjusted)

-Younger job seekers: In the entire EU, 4.219 million young people under 25 years of age were unemployed.
-The average youth unemployment rate was 18.6%.
-The highest rates were found in Greece with 44.2% (in October 2016), in Spain with 42.9% and in Italy with 40.1%, followed by Cyprus with 32.8%, then Croatia with 28.0%, Portugal with 26.4% and France with 26.2%.
-Germany had the lowest rate with 6.5%.
+Younger job seekers: In the entire EU, 2.967 million young people under 25 years of age were unemployed.
+The average youth unemployment rate was 17.0%.
+The highest rates were found in Spain with 37.1%, in Greece with 30.4%, Italy with 29.4%, followed by Portugal with 27.7% and Sweden with 25.3%.
+Czechia had the lowest rate with 7.1%, followed by Germany with 7.5%, the Netherlands with 7.6% and then Malta with 7.7%.
 (Source: Press release of Eurostat nr.
-22 of 2017-01-31).
+89 of 2021-07-30).

 Unemployment among foreigners

-According to the German Federal Statistical Office, 10.5% of the German population were foreigners in 2015.
-(Source: Press release of the German Federal Statistical Office nr.
-295/16 of 2016-08-26).
+According to the German Federal Statistical Office, 12.6% of the German population were foreigners at the end of June 2020.
+(Source: Press release nr.
+404/20 of the German Federal Statistical Office of 2020-10-13).